 This guide can help you if you are a new Dash Enterprise customer looking to start with a Dash Enterprise 5 installation, or if you are upgrading from Dash Enterprise 4.X.

 You’ll be installing Dash Enterprise as the single tenant on the cluster—that is, no other software is installed on the cluster (except mandatory supporting software).
-Single-tenancy is well-suited for Dash Enterprise because it is a complex platform: Dash Enterprise interacts with the Kubernetes API to organize resources on the fly when developers perform tasks like deploying Dash apps and creating databases.
+Single-tenancy is well-suited for Dash Enterprise because it is a complex platform, organizing resources on the fly when developers perform tasks like deploying Dash apps and creating databases.
 Multi-tenancy is not currently supported.

 Plotly uses Replicated to package and deliver Dash Enterprise.
 You’ll be interacting with the KOTS Admin Console, part of the Replicated toolset, in the configuration step of this installation.
 After the installation, you’ll continue to use the KOTS Admin Console for system administration such as performing Dash Enterprise upgrades.